-- 18. For data submitted through the Single Data Return (SDR), TEOs must assign each classified programme, credential and/or component part a funding category according to the tables (relating to subject classification and mode of delivery) in Appendix 1.
-The content of the programmes and/or component parts (rather than its name) must determine the assignment. - 19.
-The TEC must validate the TEO's assignment of its programmes, credentials and/or component parts to the appropriate classifications and funding categories, as outlined in the tables in Appendix 1. - 20.
-For data submitted through the Industry Training Register (ITR), the TEC must assign a funding category according to the tables (relating to subject classification and mode of delivery) in Appendix 1.
+- 17. For data submitted through the Single Data Return (SDR), TEOs must assign each classified programme, micro-credential and/or component part a funding category according to the tables (relating to subject classification and mode of delivery) in Appendix 1.
+The content of the programmes and/or component parts (rather than its name) must determine the assignment. - 18.
+The TEC must validate the TEO's assignment of its programmes, micro-credentials and/or component parts to the appropriate classifications and funding categories, as outlined in the tables in Appendix 1. - 19.
+For data submitted through the Industry Training Register (ITR), the TEC must: - a. assign each programme, micro-credential, and/or component parts a classification listed in Table 1, 'Delivery Classification', in Appendix 1 of this funding mechanism; and - b. assign each programme, micro-credential, and/or component parts a funding category listed in the tables in Appendix 1 of this funding mechanism.